 Skin is the body’s largest organ.
 Can you imagine how much product is absorbed over the course of a year?
 Many will argue that the amount of toxins conventional products contain is minimal and “the dose makes the poison.”
 I think that is true to an extent.
 The presence of chemicals does not mean the product is harmful.
 However, with potentially toxic ingredients in skincare, I think there is more to the story.
 We use so many topical products on our bodies throughout our lives and on a frequent basis.
 These doses add up.
 Lotions, creams, serums and anything else you choose to put on your skin may seem insignificant but make a difference over time.

 I included my current clean skincare routine for the Winter below.
-Instead of relying on ingredients like petroleum and propylene glycol (also an ingredient in antifreeze) to provide moisture, the products have clean, nontoxic formulas.
+Instead of relying on ingredients like petroleum and propylene glycol, to provide moisture, the products have clean, nontoxic formulas.
 They rely on avocado, botanical waxes, rose and hydrating oils to soothe and moisturize the skin.
 Here are seven clean skincare products I’m currently using this Winter.

 This serum is on the more expensive side but I personally think it’s worth the price.
 I use it in the morning before layering on SPF and my makeup.
 Because the serum is light, I don’t feel like I have a ton of product on my face.
 For days when I’m home all day, I’ll usually wash my face and put on this serum only.
 The vitamin C helps brighten dull skin, squalane seals in moisture, and peptide complex improves skin elasticity and firmness.